Bderiel/pinterest-clone/README.md

-# MERN-BONES
-Pinterest Clone Built in MERN STACK
+# Pinterest Clone Built in MERN STACK

 ## USER STORIES
 * A user upload a pin